caro46/Tetraploid_project/Sex_linked_region.md

 ```
 **To do**:
 Need to improve the part 1 to find the sex-linked sites.
 Because of the 20% errors allowed, a lot of sites showing up, when are manually checked are most likely not sex-linked.
 If increase the threshold, nothing show up.
 The best sites that actually look sex-linked are the ones mentioned before (Heterozygous_sons_dad_XY matching against trop 6)

+**For discussion with BE on Nov.
+22:**

+- Should not use the DBG2OLC assembly yet (need to run the last step of correction).
+Inter-chromosomal chimerical errors?

+- Should probably do it again using the Allpaths assembly to map the reads. + samtools

+- Maybe easier to have 1st a better assembly than trying to include *X. mellotropicalis* in the same paper as *Hymenochirus* and *Pipa*.

+- For now 2 chromosomes seem maybe interesting chr.
+08 (XY) and chr.
+07 (ZW)